publicissapient-france/hands-on-assistant/google-assistant/README.md

 $ firebase init
 ```

-Then you can choose from the prompt the ones you need:
+Then you can choose from the prompt the ones you need (choose `Functions`):

 ```
 ?
 Which Firebase CLI features do you want to setup for this folder?
 Press Space to select features, t